top of page

 Program Dates: mid-June to late July (6 weeks)

-• Full-year residents of East Palo Alto, Belle Haven, North Fair Oaks, or Redwood City
+Eligibility: Sophomores in high school during application year who are full-year residents of East Palo Alto, Belle Haven, North Fair Oaks, or Redwood City and have a 2.0+ GPA.

 Cost: No participation cost, but students will have to cover their own housing and transportation costs.